switchboard-xyz/vrf-demo-walkthrough/00_walkthrough/3_setup_switchboard_environment.md

 `Anchor.toml`.
 This will copy the Switchboard environment to localnet when we start a test.

-Now instead of running anchor test, we'll run the `sbv2 anchor test` command which will start a localnet Switchboard oracle before running anchor test internally. **NOTE:** This command requires docker and anchor to be installed.
+Now instead of running anchor test, we'll run the `sbv2 solana anchor test` command which will start a localnet Switchboard oracle before running anchor test internally. **NOTE:** This command requires docker and anchor to be installed.
 If on a mac with an ARM chip, pass the `--arm` flag to run a container for arm64 architecture.

 Then ignore this directory from git